Former Research Scientist, Center for Global Change Science

-Dr. Huang's research involves modeling the atmospheric lifetime and transport of various greenhouse and ozone depleting gases, and the optimal estimation of trace gas emissions using inverse methods including Kalman filtering.
-Her recent work has focused on estimating the regional distributions of nitrous oxide, and investigation of the possible polar sources of methyl chloroform.
-She is also investigating the possible causes of global trends in the sources and sinks of the hydroxyl radical, OH.
-She is an active participant of the Advanced Global Atmospheric Gases Experiment (AGAGE).
+Research Interests: Dr. Huang was a research scientist with the CGCS for 17 years and a participant in the Advanced Global Atmospheric Gases Experiment (AGAGE).
+Her research involved modeling the atmospheric lifetime and transport of various greenhouse and ozone depleting gases, and the optimal estimation of trace gas emissions using inverse methods including Kalman filtering.
+Her work focused on estimating the regional distributions of nitrous oxide, and investigation of the possible polar sources of methyl chloroform.
+She also investigated the possible causes of global trends in the sources and sinks of the hydroxyl radical, OH.